 Patrick was Commissioning Editor at the University of Adelaide Press and Seniors Writer-in-Residence for the SA Writers’ Centre (based at Helping Hand Aged Care, Parafield Gardens).
 As a freelance editor, he has edited everything from fiction to scholarly works to medical handbooks.
-He has taught in both Politics and English at the University of Adelaide, and he conducts writing and editing workshops.
 He worked for many years in the book retail industry, most recently at Michael Treloar Antiquarian Booksellers.
-Currently he is a Lecturer in English & Creative Writing at Flinders University.
+Since 2014, he has worked as a Lecturer in English & Creative Writing at Flinders University.